ameelvaljee/3Dwebsite/README.md

 ## Demo

-You can view the live demo [here](https://ameelvaljee.github.io/3Dwebsite).
+Live demo coming soon.
+However, you can view it locally using the installation instructions below.

 ## Installation